Forests of the Pacific Northwest

-Olympic Discovery Trail – Pathway to the Pacific
+Olympic Discovery Trail Ė Pathway to the Pacific

-The route of the Olympic Discovery Trail (ODT) traverses approximately 130 miles of lowlands, bordered on the south by the Olympic Mountain Range and on the north by the Strait of Juan de Fuca.
-It starts in the Victorian seaport of Port Townsend and spans approximately 130 miles east to west, ending on the shores of the Pacific Ocean.
-The trail is a wide, paved pathway designed to multi user standards for bicyclists, hikers, and disabled users, with a 4’ shoulder for equestrians where appropriate.
+The route of the Olympic Discovery Trail (ODT) traverses almost 130 miles of lowlands, bordered on the south by the Olympic Mountain Range and on the north by the Strait of Juan de Fuca.
+It starts in the Victorian seaport of Port Townsend and ends on the shores of the Pacific Ocean.
+The trail is a wide, paved pathway designed to multi user standards for bicyclists, hikers, and disabled users, with a 4í shoulder for equestrians where appropriate.

-Construction started in the 90’s.
-Completed sections will total 53 miles by 2012, with right of way agreements in place for over 65 miles.
+Construction started in the 90ís.
+Completed sections now total 69 miles, with another 9 miles under construction (May 2015).
+Right of way agreements are in place for over 87 miles.
 This website shows the entire route, with temporary on-road routes, approximating the final route, shown connecting the completed portions.
 Planning information is provided for the resulting 126.2 mile trail.

 The trail exhibits a wide diversity of fauna and flora -- an unmatched range of natural beauty.
 This website has been designed to support trip planning.
 In addition to the Map section with many downloadable PDF maps, note the Trip Planning Section which covers things like Suggested Itineraries, Bike Shops, Campground Locations, Equestrian Information, Disabled Information, Local Transportation, Trail Status, etc.